 - AI: There are a lot of tools that will help with sourcing and screening candidates and we will continue to see a rise in use and adaptation with agencies and in-house recruiters.

 - Scenarios Planning: Internal recruiting will continue to solidify their seat at the table with leaders and build their consultative approach.
-Organizations will have to move from a “forecasting headcount” culture to true scenarios planning, where they map out current state to future scenarios based on environmental factors.
+Organizations will have to move from a “forecasting headcount” culture to true scenario planning, where they map out the current state to future scenarios based on environmental factors.

 Connect with Chad on LinkedIn.